Back to top

 Make San Francisco Ballet's Nutcracker a Holiday Tradition

 While the ballet recommends that children under 5 don't attend, there's enough action and adventure on the stage to keep most kids enthralled through the entire performance.
 That said, the San Francisco Ballet Nutcracker is a full-length ballet, not a scaled-down production tailored for children, so keep that in mind.
 If your kids are ready, then you're in for an awe-inspiring magical holiday treat that you and your family will never forget.
+I've attended with my children many times and it's never failed to captivate them and keep their eyes glued to the stage.

 If You Go